wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-page-live-chat-dr.md

 `-- common.js
 ```

-The bulk of the work is done with the [Nexmo Client SDK for Javascript](https://developer.nexmo.com/sdk/stitch/javascript/).
+The bulk of the work is done with the [Vonage Client SDK for Javascript](https://developer.nexmo.com/sdk/stitch/javascript/).
 You can either install the Client Library via NPM or use a CDN hosted version.
 Include the script in both the *index.html* and *agent.html*

 ```html
 <script src="https://cdn.jsdelivr.net/npm/nexmo-client@6.0.1/dist/nexmoClient.js"></script>